 By now, you’ve probably heard about non-fungible tokens, or NFTs for short.
 If you haven’t, here’s a quick recap: An NFT is a unique token living on a blockchain that represents (or points to) some other data, like an image or video.
 Because they live on a blockchain, usually Ethereum, NFTs are easy to track.
 This tracking allows for verification of their authenticity as well as their past history and owners.
 Formally, NFTs are smart contracts, usually ERC-721, that people interact with by calling them and then receiving proof of interaction.

-To give a concrete example, the first NFT and ERC-721 smart contract was CryptoPunks from Larva Labs.
+To give a concrete example, one of the first NFTs was CryptoPunks from Larva Labs.
 It consists of 10,000 24-by-24-pixel images of various punky characters.
 When they debuted in 2017, you could get one by just paying the cost of an Ethereum “gas,” which is the price to interact with the smart contract governing CryptoPunks.
 That price depends on supply and demand for the computational power of the network needed to process the transaction.

 Once 10,000 CryptoPunks had been claimed, however, you could no longer create (or “mint” in crypto language) new punks.
 So, the supply was limited from the start by the smart contract.
 Once put on the blockchain, the contract was a binding agreement establishing how many punks can exist, how much they are sold for and how to get one.